aloopkin/WinCertes/README.md

-# WinCertes - ACME Client for Windows
+# WinCertes2 - ACME Client for Windows

 WinCertes is a simple ACMEv2 Client for Windows, able to manage the automatic issuance and renewal of SSL Certificates, for IIS or other web servers.
-It is based on [Certes](https://github.com/fszlin/certes) Library.
+It is based on [Certes](https://github.com/fszlin/certes) Library and [Certes](https://github.com/aloopkin/WinCertes).
 Pre-compiled binaries are available from GitHub (just look for the standard GitHub menu entry).

 ![GPLv3 License](https://www.gnu.org/graphics/gplv3-88x31.png)

+- cshawky\WinCertes updates:
+    - All registry details now stored under a subkey
+    - Support for information in the root key (but prefer user moves the values into the named subkey)
+    - Support for "extra" subkey
+    - Legacy support of aloopkin\WinCertes registry setup has had limited testing.
+    - Huge changes to the options and registry interface (to support unlimited certificates and legacy support).
+    - Registry create rewritten and tested as creation of HKLM\Software\WinCertes kept failing on Win10 and Win2016 with UAC, Antivirus, Malware Bytes and Acronis Active Protection all enabled.
+    - More diagnostic debugging added, but could not get NLog loglevel change to take effect so added command line check before initialising logs.
+New parameter --debug to increase debug without recompilation.
+    - Lots of testing of --certname -d -x -a --reset --show --creatednskeys -l -e -f
+    - Added built in support to create PEM type certificates --exportpem
+        - Private Key PEM
+        - Full Certificate PEM with private key (e.g. VisualSVN Server)
+        - Separate Certificate PEM without private key (e.g. hMailServer)
+        - PFX for IIS unchanged, still need IIS certificate to revoke it (why have not researched)
+    - Added support for password entry
+    - Added attempt for Elevation if not run as administrator or UAC active
+    - All certificate files stored in a folder = Environment.CurrentDirectory + "\\Certificates"
+    - Assumes WinCertes.exe is installed to C:\Program Files\WinCertes or CWD.
+    - Certificate path is stored in registry but not yet read at startup.
+Once supported this would allow each set of certificates to be written to a different folder.
+The folder should have restricted access due to the potential existence of the private RSA key text file.
+    - Tested on Windows 10, Windows 2016
+    - TODO Ensure this readme matches the new code
+    - TODO Get github community to confirm IIS, DNS registration features work

 Requirements:
 - Windows Server 2008 R2 SP1 or higher (.Net 4.6.1 or higher), 64-bit